Assisted Living

 • Meals, including the timing of meals and flavor preferences.
 Doctors may make certain dietary recommendations, depending on the needs of a resident.

-• Medication, which may be necessary for some residents but not all.
+• Medication, which may be necessary for some residents, but not all.
 Close monitoring of side effects and effectiveness is necessary for any resident on medication.

 • Person-centered needs, like wanting a specific drink each afternoon, needing a certain TV show to fall asleep, or liking pink nail polish.

-Medication for memory care treatment
+Is medication used for memory care treatment?

-Some doctors may suggest medication as a supplemental way to treat dementia symptoms.
 While there are many medications available, each individual’s treatment plan will be unique.
 Make sure to speak with your loved one’s doctors and caregivers about medication management, side effects, and any possible questions or concerns.

 Non-pharmaceutical memory care treatments